 Using standard technologies already out there today, it’s piece of cake to go reasonably secure, both MQTT and REST APIs can easily be lined up in their secure incarnations, and fret not at cost issues, as you know a free cert can nowadays be generated from our friends site at the Linux Foundation’s service Let’s Encrypt.

-We could also easily picture scenarios where the Arduinobot (including the Arduino IDE) runs in the cloud, and only the ‘last step flashing operation’ is carried out with the actual hardware in place, using more controlled environment which obviously compiles many times faster.
-This is like a distant cousin to the ‘web editor’ hosted by Arduino, but the difference is that this is a slightly more open solution that can be integrated in other development tools and also hosted by anyone and anywhere.
+We could also easily picture scenarios where the Craftbot for Arduino (including the Arduino IDE) runs in the cloud, and only the ‘last step flashing operation’ is carried out with the actual hardware in place, using more controlled environment which obviously compiles many times faster.
+This is like a distant cousin to the ‘web editor’ hosted by Arduino, but the difference is that this is a slightly more open solution that can be integrated into other development tools and also hosted by anyone and anywhere.

 Ok, this all sounds fine, I want one!